-Lastly, in an event that the services provided in cooperation with the relevant partner falls under the category of specified business (APTCP Appendix Table and Article 6 of the Enforcement Order of the APTCP), the FI shall prepare and retain transaction records and file suspicious transaction reports in the event of transactions pertaining to the specified business.
-In addition, the FI is required to carry out development of control framework in order to properly retain transaction records and implement suspicious transaction reporting measures (see Article 11 of APTCP and items of paragraph 1 of Article 32 of the Ordinance for Enforcement of APTCP).
+It is a matter of fact but in an event that the services provided in cooperation with the relevant partner fall under the category of specified business (APTCP Appendix Table and Article 6 of the Enforcement Order of the APTCP), the FI shall prepare and retain transaction records and file suspicious transaction reports in the event of transactions pertaining to the specified business.
+In addition, the FI is required to carry out the development of a control framework in order to properly retain transaction records and implement suspicious transaction reporting measures (see Article 11 of APTCP and items of paragraph 1 of Article 32 of the Ordinance for Enforcement of APTCP).